Bullzai/room-control/README.md

    6) You can either use Android Studio and an emulator, or install the app directly with APK package included in the latest release.
    7) Control your room.

+## Tips:
+   * You can use `screen` or `tmux` on any linux distro to launch the servers and be able to return to their terminal/console at any given time.
+   * You can set up `humid-sensor.py` script on your Raspberry Pi `crontab -e` to launch on it's own after every reboot - `@reboot sleep 30 && python3 /home/pi/scripts/humid-sensor.py > /dev/null 2>&1`

 ## Acknowledgments